Hoverbear/hoverbear.org/_posts/2017-03-01-the-future-with-futures.md

 This looks a bit different than what we've previously been doing with our futures. [`Core::new()`](https://docs.rs/tokio-core/0.1.4/tokio_core/reactor/struct.Core.html) is how we create an event loop, or 'Reactor', which we can get [`Handle`s](https://docs.rs/tokio-core/0.1.4/tokio_core/reactor/struct.Handle.html) which we use when issuing tasks such as `TcpStream::Connect`.
 You can learn more about the basics of the Reactor [here](https://tokio.rs/docs/getting-started/reactor/).

 Working with the types provided by Tokio is slightly different than working with those provided by `std`, however many of the ideas and concepts are the same.
-Many of the changes are due to the differences between syncronous and asyncronous I/O.
+Many of the changes are due to the differences between syncronous and asynchronous I/O.

 Near the end of the example we have `core.run()` which is a way to fire off **one off** tasks and get a return value from them, similar to how we were using futures.
 Tokio also provides a `spawn()` and `spawn_fn()` functions which are executed in the background and must do their own handling of errors, making it ideal for tasks such as responding to new connections.